milescb/PiWebsite/content/documentation.md

 }

 void loop() {

-    // obtain calibrated min and max moisture readings int MinMoisture = 626;
+    // obtain calibrated min and max moisture readings
+    // NOTE: these need to be calculated with your particular device int MinMoisture = 626;
     int MaxMoisture = 317;